vallentin/SimpleBMP/README.md

-SimpleBMP is a small, simple and self-contained library for loading, saving and handling [BMP (Bitmap) image files](http://en.wikipedia.org/wiki/BMP_file_format).
+SimpleBMP is a small, simple, self-contained and cross-platform library for loading, saving and handling [BMP (Bitmap) image files](http://en.wikipedia.org/wiki/BMP_file_format).

+*The only thing that SimpleBMP uses/requires is the standard library header `<fstream>`.*

+---

 ---